banterglow/sms-map-portal/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  SMS Portal
 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Continuity between your laptop and your phone without installing additional apps.
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  SMS Portal acts as a direct line between your laptop and smartphone, all using existing SMS technologies.
+With SMS Portal, you'll be able to make any link available on your smartphone through your browser window.
+Plus, SMS Portal even has a convenience feature built in to support Google Maps searches.
+Just tap the link, and you're on your way!
 ## Problem ##
   > Describe the problem your product solves.
+  Continuity between laptop and smartphone is often disjointed, especially when using two different platforms.
+You may have Yelped a lunch spot on your computers, then been forced to repeat the same search later on your smartphones at lunchtime.
+And that's assuming you even remember the place you had settled on!
+Or you may have begun reading an article on their laptop, only to have to send a self-addressed email to finish during your commute.
 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Just enter your phone number and a link, and your phone will be ready to go!
 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "We're revolutionizing how people send emails to themselves."
 ## How to Get Started ##
   > Describe how easy it is to get started.
+  "Just type in your phone number, add a link, and hit submit.
+It's that simple."
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "Wow, this saved me 3 seconds and a few extra clicks!"
 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  "Check out our beta at localhost:3000...oh wait...stay tuned for when we go live.